 “…the baby discus immediately went up to the sides of the parents.
 They seemed to stick very closely and at this time were observed most carefully….The young fish were nursing off the sides of the parents.
 The protective slime that covers the sides of the adults also supplied the first and only food for the babies.
 It was an experience I had yet to witness during my fish breeding career- to watch the fry head into the huge sides of the parents apparently dig its head in, jerk to one side with a tearing motion and go back to do this again and again.
 When there seemed to be a scarcity of this food on one of the parents, the fry would migrate to the other…At the moment about 125 young discus were 2 weeks old and growing….growing up healthy…”

 Later studies by scientists showed that there is special food producing cells or glands in the parents’ skins.
 As the babies reach the free-swimming age, they cling to the side of one parent, feeding while they cling.
 When one parent grows weary of the babies it shakes itself and all the babies are transferred to the side of the other parent.

-For several weeks the fry continue receiving nourishment from the parents.
-Gradually they become less and less dependent upon the parents, until finally they are completely on their own.
+For several weeks the fry continues receiving nourishment from the parents.
+Gradually they become less and less dependent upon the parents, until finally, they are completely on their own.
 Baby Discus may be nearly a half-inch long before they become completely independent.